- Prepping is not crazy

-Some bioweapons would target people, and others could target our economy.
+Some bioweapons could target people, and others could target our economy.
 For example, in the UK in 2001, Foot-and-Mouth Disease wiped out 10 million cattle.
 In 2011, an African terrorist threatened to weaponize that disease to attack the American agriculture industry.

 The CDC and US State Department track at least five combative countries with biological weapons programs.
 North Korea, who continues to improve their weapons programs and grows more aggressive towards the US, is one of them.

 Steven Block, professor of biological sciences at Stanford, warns: “Simply put, smallpox represents a direct threat to the entire world.
 We’re tempted to say that nobody in their right mind would ever use these things, but not everybody is in their right mind!”

 Block points out that although we’ve eradicated smallpox in the wild, governments like Russia and the US keep them stockpiled.
 In 1979, the Soviet Union accidentally released anthrax from a military testing facility.
 So those kinds of innocent accidents do happen.

 But with new technology, small non-state groups are able to create these nasty weapons in their basement.

 Bill Gates, who has been spending his fortune fighting diseases like Malaria and creating clean water infrastructure, recently warned world leaders in February 2017 that rapid advancements in technology are making it possible for small terrorist groups to engineer and release viruses that could kill billions.

 Gates warned, “Natural epidemics can be extremely large.
 Intentionally caused epidemics, bioterrorism, would be the largest of all.
 With nuclear weapons, you’d think you would probably stop after killing 100 million.
 Smallpox won’t stop.”